Aleph.im Price Hits $0.26 on Major Exchanges (ALEPH)

-Aleph.im (ALEPH) traded down 1.9% against the dollar during the 1-day period ending at 8:00 AM Eastern on June 14th.
-In the last week, Aleph.im has traded down 0.7% against the dollar.
-Aleph.im has a total market capitalization of $53.41 million and approximately $1.13 million worth of Aleph.im was traded on exchanges in the last day.
-One Aleph.im coin can now be purchased for approximately $0.26 or 0.00001178 BTC on major cryptocurrency exchanges.
+Aleph.im (ALEPH) traded up 2.5% against the US dollar during the 1 day period ending at 17:00 PM Eastern on June 19th.
+One Aleph.im coin can currently be purchased for $0.26 or 0.00001287 BTC on major exchanges.
+Aleph.im has a total market capitalization of $54.67 million and approximately $1.53 million worth of Aleph.im was traded on exchanges in the last 24 hours.
+Over the last seven days, Aleph.im has traded up 1.3% against the US dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.